redhat-na-ssa/hobbyist-guide-to-rhoai/docs/05-configure-gpu-dashboards.md

 nvidia-dcgm-exporter-dashboard   1      3m28s   console.openshift.io/dashboard=true,console.openshift.io/odc-dashboard=true
 ```

-> View the NVIDIA DCGM Exporter Dashboard from the OCP UI from Administrator and Developer
+- [ ] View the NVIDIA DCGM Exporter Dashboard from the OCP UI from Administrator and Developer

+> [!TODO]
+> We need to insert a picture here

 ## 5.2 Install the NVIDIA GPU administration dashboard